BMX Racer's Guide to Whisper Transcription

-If you're still paying per-minute for transcription — whether that's AWS Transcribe, Rev, or the OpenAI API — you should read this.
+If you're still paying per-minute for transcriptions—whether that's AWS Transcribe, Rev, or the OpenAI API—read on.

 |---|---|---|---|---|---|